The Max Planck School Matter to Life

 Matter to Life student wearing safety goggles examining a liquid sample in the lab

 The MPS MtL program is structured in two phases.
-You will enter the program with a Bachelor's degree and begin your two-year master study at one of two teaching universities depending on your specialization.
-In the subsequent PhD phase, you will conduct your research at any of the almost 60 MPS MtL Faculty labs.
+You will enter the program with a Bachelor's degree and begin your two-year Master study at one of two teaching universities depending on your specialization.
+In the following PhD phase, you will conduct your research in one of more than 60 MPS MtL Faculty labs.

 Matter to Life student wearing a lab coat smiling at the camera – portrait in a research setting